okeeffed/developer-notes/manual/System-Design/Distributed-Data.md

 In leaderless replication, clients write to several nodes and write from several nodes in parallel in order to detect & correct nodes with stale data.

 Multi leader + leaderless have benefits for facility nodes, network interruptions & latency spikes.
 The cost for using these is a weak consistency guarentee.

+### Sync/Async Replication

+Replication can be synchronous/asynchronous.

+The help with consistency, there are a few models:

+1. Read-after-write consistency
+2. Monotonic reads
+3. Consistent prefix reads